Azraq refugee camp: Development and goals

 been previously used during the Gulf War of 1990–91 as a transit camp for displaced Iraqis and Kuwaitis.
 The camp itself stretches for some 15 km.

-The signature element of the new camp's appearance was the rows and rows of white cabins with insulation and sloping roofs, to be used as the shelters.
+The signature element of the new camp's appearance were the rows and rows of white cabins with insulation and sloping roofs, to be used as the shelters.
 The shelters were built with zinc and steel in an effort to withstand the hot and windy conditions.
-Cement and concrete was not used in construction of the camp, to emphasize the point that Jordan has made that the camp is not intended to be permanent.
+Cement and concrete was not used in the construction of the camp, to emphasize the point that Jordan has made that the camp is not intended to be permanent.

 The camp was designed to overcome some of the problems that had been experienced at the overcrowded and trouble-ridden Zaatari refugee camp that was located closer to the border.
 The facilities of the Azraq camp, such as health clinics and playgrounds for children, were structured in a decentralised manner, with the idea of emulating villages within the camp.
 In particular, a goal was to support the preservation of the traditional social structures of Syrian communities.
 Security concerns were also paramount in laying out the camp.
 The UNHCR head of the camp said in April 2014, "We've studied what's been done in Zaatari and other refugee camps around the world and tried to plan carefully.
 It's not a luxury that we normally have – to prepare for months with our partners."
 Another UNHCR official said, "What you see when driving around is possibly one of the best refugee camps in the world."
 The cost of building the camp was stated at $63.5 million, with funding coming from international donors.

 The first refugees began arriving at it on 28 April 2014.
 When it opened it had shelter for 25,000 people with an infrastructure intended for some 50,000, further expandable up to 130,000.
 It thus had the potential to become one of the largest refugee camps not just around Syria but in the world, perhaps only second to the Dadaab camp in Kenya.
 At that time Jordan already had some 600,000 registered refugees within its borders, with that country's officials saying the real number could be twice that.